Actcheng/100-days-of-code/log.md

 **Freecodecamp challenges completed:** 769 / 1409

+### Day 092: April 7, 2019

+**Today's Progress:** Working on Anonymous Message Board (2 hr).
+Finished DELETE and GET.

+**Thoughts:** Learnt how to pull an Object from an Array, and how to sort and limit after find.
+Spent some time to show the message board (the missing '/' in '/b/test/').
+Remaining work: encrypt "delete password, functional tests, Heroku app.

 ### Day 091: April 6, 2019

 **Today's Progress:** Working on Anonymous Message Board (1 hr).
 Finished POST and PUT.